Bai Lang Rebellion: The rebellion

-Yuan Shikai ordered Ma Anliang to block Bai Lang (White Wolf) from going into Sichuan and Gansu by blocking Hanzhong and Fengxiangfu.
+Yuan Shikai ordered Ma Anliang to block Bai Lang (White Wolf) from going into Szŭchʻuan and Kansu by blocking Hanchung and Fengsiang.
 Yuan Shikai managed to induce Ma Anliang to not attack Shaanxi after the Gelaohui took over the province and accept the Republic of China under his presidency in 1912.
 Ma Anliang ensured Gansu remained loyal to Yuan Shukai during the Bai Lang (White Wolf) rebellion.
 During the National Protection war in 1916 between republicans and Yuan Shikai's monarchy, Ma Anliang readied his soldiers and informed the republicans that he and the Muslims would stick to Yuan Shikai until the end.

 Here, the traditionalist and Confucianist Muslim generals Ma Anliang and Ma Qi backed President Yuan.
 Bai Lang faced opposition from nearly everyone, from the Tibetans serving under the Gansu-allied Yang Jiqing, the Gansu and Sichuan provincial armies, ethnic Hui and Han militias and Yuan Shikai's own National Beiyang Army.
 Muslim Gen. Ma Qi was instructed to incite the Muslims against Bai Lang in order to get Hui and Han to join and fight him.
 Muslim imams preached anti-Bai announcements, claiming that Shaxide (Shahid or martyrdom) awaited those who died to fight him off.
 Unlike the rural areas in central and eastern China, where peasants had helped Bai's armies hide and strike out, Muslim families actively refused to support Bai's troops, even going so far as to burn themselves to death rather than deal with them.
 However, the Imams themselves took off and ran away after they told the Muslims to kill themselves, rather than die with them.
 Bai Lang's army was opposed by a mix of ethnic Han and Hui militia commanded by Ma Qi and Ma Anliang.
 Muslim sect leader Ma Qixi's Muslim Xidaotang repulsed and defeated Bai's bandit forces, who looted the city of Táozhōu but Muslim general Ma Anliang slaughtered Muslim sect leader Ma Qixi and his family after the war.
 The Muslim Generals were reported to be reactionary.

 Protracted warfare and this lack of public support led to a reversal in the rebels' treatment of the population; there was an increase in acts of looting and pillage, as well as strikingly brutal massacres.

 Eventually, Gen. Ma Anliang's passive defence, rather than chasing the far more agile rebel army, succeeded in wearing down Bai.
 The Tibetans attacked and drove Bai's army into retreat, with Ma Qixi's troops chasing them out of the Province.
 According to Gansu legend, Bai Lang committed suicide at Daliuzhuang, he corpse was decapitated and his head put on display.
 However, official Chinese documents say he vanished in Shanxi and his body was never found.
 Yuan Shikai ordered Bai Lang's family tombs destroyed, and had the corpses cut to pieces.
 Bai's headless body was left to rot.